Ricardo-Werner-Rivas/python-memory-management/README.md

 ```bash
 pip install memorymanagement
 ```
-You can also install the `memorymanager` package (Test PyPI versión of `memorymanager`) from TestPyPI as follows:
+You can also install the `memorymanager` package (Test PyPI versión of `memorymanagement`) from TestPyPI as follows:
 ```bash
 pip install --index-url https://test.pypi.org/simple/ memorymanager
 ```